Thoosje90/GameboySharpEmu/README.md

 Version: 0.6
 Author: Thoosje

-Gameboy Emulator build entirely in C# .NET WinForms For study purposes and anyone interested about emulating hardware in C# .NET
+Gameboy Emulator build entirely in C# .NET WinForms.
+For study purposes and anyone interested about emulating hardware in C# .NET

 __TODO:__